MaastrichtU-IDS/translator-openpredict/README.md

 ### Deploy the API 🛩️

-3 options are available to deploy the API
+3 options are available to deploy the API:

 #### Option 1: Run from the command line